Rams succeeding with clever offense and major toughness

 But for better or worse, Peters also exemplified his team’s determination not to be pushed around by anyone — and sometimes, they’ll even start the fights.

-With their 30-22 victory over the Cowboys, the Rams (14-3) are headed to the NFC championship game with an incendiary attitude and renewed proof of their toughness on both sides of the ball.
+With their 30-22 victory over the Cowboys, the Rams (14-3) are headed to the NFC championship game against the New Orleans Saints on Sunday with an incendiary attitude and renewed proof of their toughness on both sides of the ball.

 Most Read Sports Stories